Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Simulation Results

+For DPC the initial $\mathbf{S}_{k}$ matrices are randomly generated Hermitian matrices satisfying (\ref{eq:pow_constr_MAC}) with equality.
+For LP the initial $\mathbf{X}_{k}$ are randomly generated matrices satisfying (\ref{eq:pow_constr-LP-1}) with equality.
+The initial elements of $\mathbf{\boldsymbol{\phi}}$ are randomly chosen from the unit circle.

-The convergence of the proposed algorithms for different number of SIM layers is shown in Fig. \ref{fig:Convergence}.
-In general, we can see that the number of iterations required for the algorithms to converge increases with the number of SIM layers (i.e., meta-elements).
-A similar, but much more pronounced, effect was previously observed in \cite{perovic2024mutual}, where the authors optimized the SIM phase shifts on a layer-by-layer basis.
-Moreover, the EE does not change monotonically with $L$.
-For DPC, the EE at convergence is almost the same for $L=4$ and $L=8$, which is visibly larger in the case of linear precoding.
-This can be attributed to the saturation of the achievable sum-rate as the number of SIM layers increases \cite[Fig. 4]{papazafeiropoulos2024achievable}, coupled with the fact that power consumption scales linearly with the number of meta-elements.
+The convergence of the proposed algorithms for different numbers of SIM layers is shown in Fig. \ref{fig:Convergence}.
+In general, we can see that the number of iterations required to converge increases with the number of SIM layers (i.e., meta-elements), consistent with previous observations in \cite{perovic2024mutual}, where a layer-by-layer approach for SIM optimization was used.
+Notably, the gap in EE performance between SIM-DPC and SIM-LP remains small for any number of SIM layers, \emph{making SIM-LP a practical and efficient solution for SIM-based systems}.
+Moreover, the EE is not monotonic with $L$.
+For SIM-DPC, the EE at convergence is almost the same for $L=4$ and $L=8$, while for SIM-LP, it is slightly higher when $L=8$.
+This behavior results from the fact that the total power consumption scales linearly with the number of meta-elements, while the achievable sum-rate tends to be saturated \cite[Fig. 4]{papazafeiropoulos2024achievable}.